epsi1on/rp2daq/docs/DEVELOPERS.md

     make
     popd
 ```

+note: some people had some error which said `error: 'stdio_usb' undeclared`, after cloning submodules it is fixed now.

 A new ```build/rp2daq.uf2``` file should appear.
 It can be uploaded by drag&drop as described in [README.md], or a following trick can be used that saves a bit of clicking.